ECHOES-from-the-Past/GABCtoMEI/README.md

 ## Encoding Guidelines

 - The Aquitanian fragments have a reference line (usually drawn in red ink and sometimes with drypoint, which can be read as D, F, G, A, or B according to the mode of the chant).
 We used the second line of the GABC staff (represented by the GABC `f` character) to represent this reference line.
-- We restricted the characters used (we did not use separation bars, text formatting or special characters, custos, “special” spacing, or accents).
+- We restricted the characters used (we did not use separation bars, text formatting or special characters, custos, “special” spacing, or accents and attachments).
 - We used the slash `/` character to separate the neumes within a syllable ("neumatic cut").
 And we used the regular space ` ` character to separate the words in the chant ("word space").
 We did consider any other kind of "space"-related characters (no `@` to indicate connection between notes, no exclamation mark `!` to indicate no connection between the notes, no double slash `//` to indicate large neumatic cuts, no half-space `/0` character, and no mix of slash with bracketed numbers `/[factor]` to scale the neumatic cut).

  **IMPORTANT:** Single notes that are part of the same neume are regarded as graphically joined.
 Only long tails are signaled, not the pen-strokes that join two squares within a neume.